CoderLayan/holbertonschool-low_level_programming/functions_nested_loops/README.md

-# 0-putchar
+# 1-alphabet

-This program prints `_putchar`, followed by a new line.
+This program contains a function that prints the alphabet in lowercase, followed by a new line.

 ## Requirements